mdalzell/mattdalzell.com/src/blog/gotcha-catching-custom-errors-in-typescript.md

 }
 ```

-Note that `Object.setPrototypeOf` needed to be called *after* the `super` constructor.
+Note that `Object.setPrototypeOf` needed to be called _after_ the `super` constructor, because it needs to execute after the prototype of `this` is initially set.

-For more behavior on why this occurs, you can check out [Microsoft's documentation of this change](https://github.com/Microsoft/TypeScript-wiki/blob/master/Breaking-Changes.md#generated-constructor-code-substitutes-the-return-value-of-super-calls-as-this) when it was introduced with TypeScript 2.1.
+For more behavior on why this occurs, check out [Microsoft's documentation of this change](https://github.com/Microsoft/TypeScript-wiki/blob/master/Breaking-Changes.md#generated-constructor-code-substitutes-the-return-value-of-super-calls-as-this) when it was introduced with TypeScript 2.1.